SamSherrill/games-comparison/current-dev-plans.md

 - Add err handling.
 Need to tell user why certain things didn't work.
 - Resolve all warnings in the browser console.
 - See if we can resolve the depracation warning in the BE console.
 This one: (node:31268) [SEQUELIZE0004] DeprecationWarning: A boolean value was passed to options.operatorsAliases.
 This is a no-op with v5 and should be removed.
-- Currently all FE API calls happen in MainPage.jsx.
-We should probably move the API requests to a separate file or files, then import them to MainPage.
-- Consider combing SharedGamesTable & UserGamesTable into 1 component.
 - Currently we're using createJoinRow() in our controller to create the many to many relationship between users & games, but also to just give us an error if we try to duplicate an existing relationship.
 This is intentional, because it prevents us from having to first check if the relationship already exists.
 This makes a 2 step process (checking, then creating if it doesn't exist) into a 1 step process (just letting Sequelize do both).
 However, this may not be best practice.
 Consider & research if it needs to changes.
 - In other-contoller, towards the end, we have this: app.post("/sharedGames", function (req, res) { getUsers(res, req.body.usersArray, (usersArray).... etc. This bigger block of code has a lot of loops inside loops.
 How can we refactor this?